-Knowing and understanding numbers is key to succeeding in maths so we will be investigating place value and refreshing our memories on the number operations.
+Knowing and understanding numbers and the number system is key to succeeding in maths so we will be investigating place value and refreshing our memories on the number operations and number strategies.
 Year three students need to be familiar with numbers in the tens of thousands.

 Which tables this year?
-Well, there are some required but eventually they need to know all of them, so keep practicing randomly.
-The ability to recall number facts must not be overlooked too for thinking mentally.
-These should be practiced frequently.
-Mathletics activities will be set regularly.
-While completing the activities once will allow live maths, I expect students to successfully complete each one three times, ie 10 out of 10 x 3.
-To build consolidation of skills.
-Please support them in this.
+Well, there are some required 1, 2 3,5 and 10 but eventually they need to know all of them, so keep practicing randomly.
+The ability to recall number facts quickly must not be overlooked too for mental computations These should be practiced randomly and frequently.
+It was decided that the cost of Mathletics was not justified and will not be available for us this year, although should you wish to pursue it privately that is your choice.
+I am investigating a similar program called Study Ladder which will provide students with practice and activities to support their understandings of introduced concepts, stay tuned.
+Knowing and recalling number facts is a huge expectation in year three so as much practice as they can get will support them further.